ACCA vs CPA: Differences & Career Prospects | Zell Education

 Passing Rate 40 to 50% AUD – 52%, BEC – 65%, FAR – 50%, REG – 62%

-When it comes to better scope in a career for ACCA or CPA, both these courses are globally recognized and add value to your accounting career.
-As per certain renowned universities, US CPA is considered to be more prestigious than ACCA as the entry requirement for CPA is equivalent to a master’s degree with stringent work experience that needs to be showcased.
+When it comes to better scope in a career for ACCA or CPA, both these courses are globally recognised and add value to your accounting career.
+As per certain renowned universities, US CPA is considered to be more prestigious than ACCA, as the entry requirement for CPA is equivalent to a master’s degree with stringent work experience that needs to be showcased.
 But when it comes to scope, here are parameters that you should take a look at.

 Differentiators ACCA US CPA